Curious Conversations, a Research Podcast

 Travis

-Thanks to Ozzie for sharing her expertise related to the mung bean and the work she is doing in Senegal, Africa.
-If you or someone you know would make for a great curious conversation, email me at traviskw at vt .edu.
-I'm Travis Williams and this has been Virginia Tech's Curious Conversations.
+And thanks to Brendan for helping us better understand gaze data and how our eyes might actually be windows into our souls.
+If you someone you know would make for a great curious conversation, email me at traviskw at vt.edu.
+I'm Travis Williams and this has been Virginia Tech's curious conversations.

 (music)